 After a beautiful drive we reached Pajaro Dunes where my friend Padmini has a condo.
 Here we unloaded our picnic baskets and headed out onto the sand for our spectacular walk on the beach.

 A walk on the beach with sunny skies, gorgeous weather, and good friends is what we experienced on a cool Fall October day!

 Truly, this was one of the best walks I’ve had on any beach.
 The weather was in the pleasant 70s, the sun was shining ever so gently, the cool Pacific breeze was mild, hardly a person in sight, and the scene serene and blissful.

 Pajaro Dunes has such a rich variety of marine life and birds that it is no surprise that it is a designated wildlife sanctuary.
 We saw so many birds here that at times it felt like a migration.

-At the beach at Pajaro Dunes the ocean had thrown on shore lots of crabs and fish and sadly some didn’t make it back into the water.
+At Pajaro Dunes the ocean had thrown on shore lots of crabs and fish and sadly some didn’t make it back into the water.

 This fish was large and we guessed it might be a puffer fish or a moon fish.

 Lots of jelly fish didn’t make it back into the ocean either.